greyshirtguy/Pro7ChordEditorWin/README.md

 TODO:
 - Test lots, discover bugs
-- Fix bug when reading existing chords (don't try to edit a file that already has chords)
 - Enable option to set original key and change key
 - Probably make a new library for all presentations saved by this app (to keep them separated in a single folder)